I. General Policy

 C. Research faculty or staff or graduate research assistants whose research under the supervision of a Principal Investigator who is a Rice employee is conducted out-of-state beyond a temporary period.

-All requests must be reviewed and approved by Human Resources following consultation with the Controller’s Office, the Office of the General Counsel, the Associate Vice President, Ethics, Compliance and Enterprise Risk & Chief Compliance Officer and Risk Management, and in certain cases with the Information Security Office.
+All requests must be reviewed and approved by Human Resources following consultation with the Controller’s Office, the Office of the General Counsel, the Associate Vice President, Ethics, Compliance and Enterprise Risk & Chief Compliance Officer, and in certain cases with the Information Security Office.
 Anytime that confidential information from Rice University or equipment that can access such confidential information is being used or stored out-of-state, the Information Security Office should be consulted.

 Employees who move from a Houston location to an out-of-state location will not be guaranteed specific office space if or when they return to Houston.